buildmotion/workspace-demo/README.md

 ng generate module MyNewModule
 ```

 The new Angular 6 CLI will you to create an Angular library, which is really an ` @NgModule `, outside of the specified web application.
+Since we have this new capability, we have more options.
+Now we have to decide which modules are candidates for reuse and sharing verses which ones should be contained in the specified application.
+My opinion is that modules are great way to organize your code and applications.
+They provide encapsulation and support many good programming principles.
+Organizing related things into a single module provides many benefits.
+Now, if that module is a candidate for reuse by other applications - we can now create it as a library in the new workspace.
+Think of it as an additional code organziation strategy.
+Use the following to create a new library.

 ```
 ng generate library MyNewLibrary
 ```

 So, what is the difference between a ` module ` and a ` library `?
 If the module can be used by more than one consumer (i.e., Angular web applications or other modules) it can be considered a library.
+A module describes the ability or mechanism to group related things.
+And a library indicates that it contains things that are useful to consumers of the library - think of a real physical library where you can visit and checkout items for your enjoyment.
+Now your library can be shared by many consumers - kind of like a book in the library.

 So, what is the difference between a ` library ` and a ` package `?
 I'll assume if the module is published to a repository for consumption via a package manager (think NPM) that it is a package.
 However, many recent blog posts and community-speak is referring to these as libraries.
 The remainder of this article will refer to published or non-published items as libraries.

 ### Non-Published Libraries
 The current implementation of the Angular Workspace is for developing multiple web appications sharing libraries in a single development environment.
 It is using a MonoRepo approach to development.
 A MonoRepo simplifies the development workflow and provides an early integration of shared libraries with any application consumers.

 The current implementation of the the Angular Workspace is **NOT** a development environment (by default) for creating libraries to be published on NPM.
-Although the environment can use `ng-packagr` to build and output a library project to a `dist` folder completely ready for publishing - it is not the default intended use of the workspace environment.
+Although the environment can use `ng-packagr` to build and output a library project to a `dist` folder completely ready for publishing - it is not the default use of the workspace environment.
 In fact, when you run the default build script, only the default application is output to the `dist` folder.

 Publishing packages to NPM requires additional management of the ` peerDependencies ` in the library's package.json file.
 This is not done by default during the build process of libraries or applications in the new workspace.
-You will need to manually set these dependencies.
+You will need to manually set these peer dependencies.
 Additionally, NPM requires semantic versioning of the published libraries.
-When you run the build script for the workspace, the default web application is compiled and output to the `dist` folder.
+Before publishing packages to NPM, you will need to update the semantic version of the library.
+The web applications in the workspace are not concerned with the `package` notion of the library - they are not referenced in the package.json by name/version; and they are not installed in the `node_modules` folder of the workspace.
+Applications in the worksapce reference libraries by file path as we shall see.

 There is no build or output of the library projects in the `dist` folder.
 To accomplish a distribution build of the libraries, you will need to add a new build script to the package.json file.
 You will also want to update the version of your package before creating a distribution build for publishing.
+The following script below shows how to build (2) libraries - this specific build process will use `ng-packagr` to create distribution version of the library: UMD, esm5, esm2015, fesm5, and fesm2015.
+This special build process follows the Angular Package Format.
+Nice!

 ```
 "package": "ng build --project=libOne && ng build --project=libTwo",